Hear from Florida State Football's newest coaches

 In 2010, both Butler and Tarrant returned interceptions for touchdowns.
 Butler and Tarrant were invited to the NFL Combine.

-Kelly, a former defensive coordinator at three different schools, served as the Yellow Jackets' special teams coordinator in 2006 and 2007.
+Kelly served as the Yellow Jackets' special teams coordinator in 2006 and 2007.
 He was instrumental in making Georgia Tech one of the nation's best special teams units in 2007.
 That group went from 119th in the nation in kick return defense in 2006 to second in 2007.
 Under Kelly's guidance, punter Durant Brooks and place-kicker Travis Bell each earned first team All-ACC accolades.
 Brooks earned the prestigious Ray Guy Award in 2007 and recorded the highest career punting average in ACC history.

 In Kelly's first year in 2006, Brooks earned second-team All-America and first-team All-ACC honors.
 With the combination of Brooks and outstanding coverage, Tech ranked second in the nation in net punting.
 Brooks averaged better than 45 yards per punt, and almost half of his kicks pinned the opponent inside the 20-yard line.
 Kelly spent the previous four seasons at Nicholls State, an NCAA Football Championship Subdivision (FCS) program, which captured the Southland Conference title in 2005.